1930S JINDRICH HALABALA

 Jindřich Halabala (1903-1978) was a pioneering industrial designer, architect, and theorist who played a crucial role in shaping modern furniture design in interwar Czechoslovakia.
 He created pieces for mass production that brought modern design to a wider public.
 This pair of model H-237 was designed in the early 1930s with bent beechwood framing to the arms and nicely arched back.
 Recently restored with a bright blue fabric and contrast cording that keeps to the original vertical chair channeling.
 Produced at his factory UP Závody (United Arts and Crafts Factory), Brno Czech.

-Sold individually, pair available.
+Sold individually, two available.

 Inquire about this item